Which Horseback Riding Adventure Do I Choose?

 I have a magnet on my fridge that says, “Where to next?”
 I’m not sure where it came from, but it seems to be a theme in my life.
 There’s always a “where to next.”
 Except for that time in 2020 when I’d returned from a road trip with my partner in January, and had been casting my gaze toward my next trip, horseback riding in Mongolia in June 2020 with Wild Women Expeditions, when suddenly the world was shut down.
 There was no next trip on the horizon for the first time since I can remember!
 While 2020 wasn’t a complete bust for all you travel-loving horse-crazed Wild Women (we did manage to squeeze in a couple of horse treks this year in Canada and the US), the vast majority of us spent 2020 grieving lost trips and dreaming of the trips to come when we’re able to travel the globe safely once again.
 The Wild Women office has been busy (and I mean BUSY) setting up and registering women for 2021 and 2022 adventures, and the interest in horse trips has exploded.

-We now have 21 (that’s right, twenty-one!) trips that include some horseback riding, so there’s lots of choices and things to consider when picking the right trip.
+We now have 15 (that’s right, fifteen!) trips that include some horseback riding, so there’s lots of choices and things to consider when picking the right trip.
 While it’s great to have lots of options, it can also be overwhelming.
 Since I’ve been educating myself on all our fabulous new trips, I thought I’d share some of the highlights with you.
 I’ve broken down some of the things to consider, as well as summarizing the riding requirements and highlights of the trips to help you narrow down your choices.
 Your schedule and desire to see a particular country will play into your decision as well; however, it’s also really important to consider the riding and fitness levels required for the trip, so you’re not in over your head and on the verge of panic, or chomping at the bit, disappointed to rarely go faster than a walk.

 You’ll also want to consider the type of accommodations and food that you prefer.
 Some trips are tent-based with simple (but delicious!) camp meals, while others are mostly based in hotels and guesthouses with a mix of home-cooked, local/pub or fine-dining options.
 Consider whether you’re looking for a more backcountry experience or a more upscale trip.
 Budget may also be a consideration.
 Generally, a longer trip with more amenities will be more expensive, depending on the country.
 Doing a trip in or near your home country can help keep travel costs down.